isan26/reqmate/README.md

 #### Custom

-The reqmate library comes with a few strategies but you can implement your own.
+You're not limited to the built-in strategies.
+ReqMate allows you to define custom strategies using the intervalCallback.
 The `intervalCallback` is just a high order function that returns a function that return the interval.

 Example of a custom made retry mechanism, this retry will alternate between 1 and 3 seconds for the intervals.